Waite Hoyt: Broadcasting

-After retiring as a player, Hoyt went into broadcasting.
+After retiring as a player, Hoyt went into radio broadcasting.
 He was heard on WMCA in New York City but left that station to begin "a nightly quarter-hour program" of sports news and commentary on WNEW in New York, beginning October 17, 1938.

 During a stint as the host of Grandstand and Bandstand on WMCA, he tried to audition for the Yankees, but sponsor Wheaties vetoed him out of hand.
-The common view at the time was that former players did not have enough of a vocabulary to be successful broadcasters.
+The common view at the time was that former players did not possess enough education or vocabulary to be successful broadcasters.
 However, Hoyt was well known for dressing down umpire George Moriarty when he missed a call by saying, "You're out of your element.
 You should be a traffic cop so you could stand in the middle of the street with a badge on your chest and insult people with impunity!"

-Dodgers voice Red Barber, however, thought more of Hoyt's abilities and hired him as color commentator and host of the pre- and post-game shows in 1940.
-After two years, he became the play-by-play voice of the Cincinnati Reds, a post he held for 24 years.
+Dodgers voice Red Barber, however, thought more of Hoyt's abilities and hired him to host the team's post-game shows on WOR in 1940.
+Two years later, Hoyt became the play-by-play voice of the Cincinnati Reds, a post he held for 24 seasons.
 He became as much a celebrity with the Reds as he was while a player.
 He was well known for calling games exclusively in past tense, which was and still is unusual for sportscasting.
-Where most baseball announcers would say, "Here's the pitch!"
+Whereas most baseball announcers would say, "Here's the pitch!"
 Hoyt would say, "There was the pitch!"
-He told author Curt Smith that he felt using past tense was accurate because "as I speak to you, what happened a moment ago is gone."
+He told author Curt Smith that he felt using past tense was more accurate, because "as I speak to you, what happened a moment ago is gone."